Earth’s magnetic changes and solar energy

 Changes are afoot, and the electromagnetic shield being generated 4,000 miles beneath our feet, that protects life on Earth from the ravages of our sun is going through a transitional period, and it’s certainly a dangerous time for life on earth – especially sunbathing Homo sapiens.
 The increase in solar particles and cosmic radiation bombarding the Earth will leave life vulnerable until the actual flip occurs.
 Going by historical records, this will be quick.
 Nobody knows the real effects because Homo sapiens wasn’t around on the last one?

 If this is the century that this ‘well overdue’ and ‘dramatic’ natural cycle occurs in, then we could be in for a rough ride as computer model predictions show that it will take at least 2,000 years for the new magnetic field to stabilise.
 A precarious time for life on Earth on many levels.

-These strange anomalies being emitted from the centre of the world have great implications for Earth’s protective envelope within deep space and may run in parallel with the planets mass extinction events.
+These strange anomalies emitted from the centre of the world have considerable implications for Earth’s protective envelope within deep space and may run in parallel with the planets mass extinction events.

 Always factor 50

-The current solar cycle of high activity with M and X class flares is working alongside a much weaker magnetic shield than in the past and this can also be shown by the northern lights being witnessed at much lower latitudes than previous years.
+The current solar cycle of high activity with M and X class flares is working alongside a much weaker magnetic shield than in the past, and this can also show by the northern lights witnessed at much lower latitudes than previous years.

-The sun’s activity is also increasing and I believe the current UV (ultraviolet) predictions should also run alongside daily predictions of the earth’s geomagnetic field shield strengths and weaknesses.
-UV exposure comes with its own risks, but additional electromagnetic weakness reports should be reported daily too.
+The sun’s activity is also increasing, and I believe the current UV (ultraviolet) predictions should even run alongside daily projections of the earth’s geomagnetic field shield strengths and weaknesses.
+UV exposure comes with its risks, but additional electromagnetic weakness reports should be reported daily too.